florentpoujol/Daneel/readme.md

 When an error is triggered by `Danel.Debug.PrintError(message)`, Daneel print a "stack trace" in the Runtime Report.
 The stack trace nicely shows the history of function calls whithin the framework that lead to the error and display values recieved as argument as well as returned values.
+It reads from top to bottom, the last function called -where the error occured- at the bottom.
 For instance, when trying to set the model of a ModelRenderer (to a Model that does not exists) via gameObject:Set() :

     ~~~~~ Daneel.Debug.StackTrace ~~~~~